Our relaxed performances are dementia-friendly.

 Will the staff be dementia-friendly trained?

 Yes, all front of house staff and volunteers will have attended a Dementia Friends information session and taken part in in-house training.
-If you need any help, look for a volunteer wearing a pale blue t-shirt, or a member of Leeds Grand Theatre staff who wear black.
+If you need any help, look for a member of Leeds Grand Theatre staff.

 Will it be easy to follow the action on stage?